 Giant Crystal Cave Facts

-The Incredible Giant Crystal Cave serves as home to the largest crystals on earth.
+First of all, the incredible Giant Crystal Cave serves as home to the largest crystals on earth.
 In point of fact, some of these attain a size as great as 34 ft (11 m) long and as estimated weight 55 tons.
 These monstrously large crystals have a composition primarily consisting of selenite.
-This mineral, the nearby magma chamber deposited over the centuries.
+This mineral, the nearby magma chamber deposited over the course of countless centuries.

-These enormous and impressive crystals formed as a result of an extremely special combination of factors.
+Furthermore, these enormous and remarkably impressive crystals formed as a result of an extremely special combination of factors.
 This process began with greatly heated groundwater being saturated with sulfide ions.
-Much colder surface water leaked down and contacted the mineral-saturated hot water.
+Subsequent to this action, significantly colder surface water leaked down and contacted the mineral-saturated hot water.
 This formed the next step in the process of formation.

-Yet the two did not mix due to the difference in the relative densities of the two separate water supplies.
-As a result of these unique factors, hydrated sulfates, primarily gypsum, formed at an extremely slow rate over the course of at least 500,000 years, forming the enormous crystals present in the cave today.
+However, the two supplies of water did not mix together.
+This occurred due to the difference in the relative densities of the two separate water supplies.
+As a result of these unique factors, hydrated sulfates, primarily gypsum, formed at an extremely slow rate over the course of at least 500,000 years.
+As these crystallized, they formed the enormous crystals present in the cave today.

-The cave has a roughly horseshoe shape and lies within an enormous limestone deposit.
+The amazing cave formed in what approximates a roughly horseshoe shape.
+It also lies within an enormous limestone deposit.
 Also, faceted crystalline blocks cover the floor, and the enormous crystalline beams protrude through these.
 This creates incredible patterns, serving to enhance its beauty.

 When man originally discovered the cave, water filled the inside.
 The cave later became accessible only because the nearby mining operation which discovered it kept pumping the water away.
 Only authorized scientific researchers had access permits, due to the conditions.
 Finally, experts made the decision to allow the site to flood again, because exposure to air was beginning to erode the crystals.

 Features Sharing Its Region